Dental Benefits and Medicaid

 How does dental care utilization among Medicaid enrollees compare to dental care utilization among commercially insured individuals?

-Source: Dental Care Utilization Steady Among Working-Age Adults and Children, Up Slightly Among the Elderly.
-Health Policy Institute Research Brief.
-Available as a free download.
+Source: Dental Care Utilization Steady Among Working-Age Adults and Children, Up Slightly Among the Elderly (Health Policy Institute Research Brief).